A Scandal in Bohemia: Plot

-The following morning, Holmes explains his findings to the King.
-When Holmes, Watson, and the King arrive at Adler's house at 8 am, her elderly maidservant sardonically informs them she had left the country via train earlier that morning.
-Holmes quickly goes to the photograph's hiding spot, finding a photo of Irene Adler in an evening dress and a letter addressed to him, dated at midnight.
-In the letter, Adler tells Holmes he did very well in finding the photograph and taking her in with his disguises.
-Adler has left England with Norton, "a better man" than the King, adding she will not compromise the King, despite being "cruelly wronged" by him; she had kept the photo only to protect herself from further action he might take.
+When Holmes, Watson, and the King arrive at Adler's house the next morning to retrieve the photograph, her elderly maidservant informs them Adler had left the country via train earlier that morning.
+Holmes goes to the photograph's hiding spot, finding a photo of Irene Adler in an evening dress and a letter addressed to him.
+In the letter, Adler tells Holmes she has left England with Norton and promises she will not compromise the King.